ebureauet/frontend-framework/docs/documentation.md

 ## TL;DR

-It automates your workflow by taking away the development tools (run them in the background) while you focus on your project objectives.
+It automates your workflow by taking away the development tools (run them in the background) while you focus on your project content and objectives.

 ## Why use the Website Starter